Price-based Dispatch Mode

-Automatically adjusts charging and discharging based on local electricity price fluctuations to help you save during high prices and store energy during low prices.
+Automatically adjusts charging and discharging based on local electricity price fluctuations, helping you save money during high prices and store energy during low prices.

-Price dispatch supports two sources of electricity prices:
+Price dispatch supports two types of price sources:

-• EPEX market dynamic prices (currently supported only for the Netherlands, Germany, Belgium, Poland)
+• EPEX SPOT market dynamic prices (currently only supported for the Netherlands, Germany, Belgium, Poland)

 circle-info

-If a price plan is not set, the system will prompt you to complete the tariff plan configuration first.
+If a tariff plan is not set, the system will prompt you to complete the rate plan configuration first.

-Applicable to regions where prices vary by time periods; the system can perform the following based on different time periods:
+Suitable for regions where prices vary by time period.
+The system can perform the following actions based on different time slots:

-• Discharge: use battery power during expensive price periods
+• Discharge: use battery power during high-price periods

-• If Time-of-Use is not set in the price settings, you cannot define behaviors based on price periods
+• If Time-of-Use tariffs are not set in the price settings, you cannot define behaviors based on price periods

 For each period you can flexibly set: